Ohio Options for Adults: Aspire and Adult Diploma Program

-The goal of this College-wide initiative is to provide training and information to faith-based institutions so they can assist parishioners and community members in achieving their academic, educational and workforce-related aspirations.
+The goal of this Collegewide initiative is to provide information to faith-based institutions so they can assist parishioners and community members in achieving their academic, educational and workforce-related aspirations.

-The desired outcome of these partnerships is to strengthen connections between Cuyahoga Community College and the faith community.
-Similar programs at other colleges have recognized that individuals who receive critical information about education and jobs in a familiar location from someone they know are more likely to enroll and focus to finish high school/GED, college, or workforce programs.
-Visit http://www.tri-c.edu/community/community-services/faith-based-community-initiative.html or call 216-987-0496 for more information.
+The desired outcome of these partnerships is to strengthen connections between Tri-C and the faith-based community.
+Similar programs at other colleges have recognized that individuals who receive critical information about education and jobs in a familiar location from someone they know are more likely to enroll and focus to finish high school/GED, college or workforce programs.
+Visit tri-c.edu/community/community-services/faith-based-community-initiative.html or call 216-987-0496 to learn more.

 Educational Opportunity Center (EOC)

-The Educational Opportunity Center is a federally funded TRiO program that offers free enrollment assistance to 1,200 Cuyahoga County adults annually.
-The program is open to individuals age, 18 and over, who wish to further their education.
-EOC advisors provide information, workshops, and services to individuals and groups.
+The Educational Opportunity Center is a federally-funded TRIO program that offers free enrollment assistance to more than 1,200 Cuyahoga County adults annually.
+The program is open to individuals ages 18 and over who wish to further their education.
+EOC advisors provide information, workshops and services to individuals and groups.

-- assist with federal student aid and scholarship applications
+- Apply for federal student aid and scholarships

 Women in Transition (WIT)

-The Women in Transition Program is a free, noncredit course that helps adult women move their lives forward through education and training.
-Participants receive basic computer training, assistance with career exploration, financial literacy enrichment, personal development, and soft skills training.
-Upon completion, participants are equipped to continue their education, enter the workforce, understand financial aid options, and identify marketable skills and career opportunities.
+The Women in Transition Program is a noncredit course that is available at no cost to the participant.
+The curriculum is designed to help women move their lives forward as they create personalized plans focused on academic and professional development.
+Upon completion, participants are equipped to continue their education, enter the workforce, understand financial aid options and identify marketable skills and career opportunities.